mjnitz02/jai-proxy/README.md

 ```

 MLX must already be running separately with an OpenAI-compatible endpoint at
-`http://127.0.0.1:8011/v1` with `Llama-3.2-3B-Instruct-4bit` loaded.
+`http://127.0.0.1:8011/v1` and a model loaded (default `Llama-3.2-3B-Instruct-4bit`).
+All defaults (MLX URL/model, port, output dir) live in `proxy/config.py` and are
+env-overridable.

 Install `userscript/jai-proxy-bridge.user.js` in Tampermonkey.
 In JanitorAI's
 proxy/config settings, set the endpoint to
 `http://127.0.0.1:8000/v1/chat/completions` (any model name — the server
+overrides it with the loaded MLX model).

+## Usage

-overrides it).
-A pill in the bottom-right corner shows 🟢/🔴 for server
+A pill in the bottom-right corner shows 🟢/🔴 for server reachability.
+On a chat
-reachability (and the loaded MLX model + capture count once connected).

-An **⬇ Export card** button sits just above the pill.
-Click it on a
+page it also shows the current character and its capture state, e.g.
+`🟢 Ari · Sys ✓ · Greet ✗`.

+Just above the pill are two buttons: a context-aware **Export** button (its label
+changes with the page) and a small **🗑 Clear cache** button.

+### Public cards

-character's profile page to build and save a V3 PNG to `./cards/`:
+Open the character's profile page and click **⬇ Export card**.
+Everything is

-- **Public cards** work immediately — no chat needed.
+scraped from the DOM immediately — no chat needed.
+You're prompted for the card
-- **Hidden-definition cards** need one chat message sent first (the server
+name (`Save card as:`, prefilled with the detected name but editable, since
+JanitorAI's page title is often a scenario blurb rather than the real name).
+The
+button reports `✅ saved` on a clean export.

+### Hidden-definition cards

+A hidden card's profile shows none of the definition and none of the greetings,
+so both must be captured from the chat experience via **two explicit steps**:

+1. **Open a chat** with the character.
+The Export button relabels to
+   **⬇ Export greetings** — click it to harvest all starting-message swipes from
+   the DOM (`✅ captured N greetings`; pill shows `Greet ✓`).
+2. **Send any chat message** (e.g. `hello`).
+The server captures the hidden
-  captures the hidden personality/scenario/example-dialogs out of the system
-  prompt automatically the moment JanitorAI's chat request passes through the
+   definition out of the system prompt as it relays the request (pill shows
-  proxy; nothing extra to configure).
+   `Sys ✓`).
+3. **Return to the profile page** and click **⬇ Export card**.

+If you click Export card on a hidden profile before both captures exist, the
+build **hard-fails** with a message telling you what's missing — it never writes
+a broken card.

-- **Alternate greetings and lorebooks are collected automatically** by the
+Alternate greetings and lorebooks are collected automatically during export (the
-  Export button — it walks the greeting carousel and mines any attached
+button walks the greeting carousel / harvests the chat swipes and mines any
-  lorebook script IDs itself; there's no separate lorebook-export step.
+attached lorebook script IDs itself); there's no separate lorebook step.

+### Clearing the cache

+Hidden cards are matched by character name against accumulated captures, so name
+collisions get likelier as captures pile up. **🗑 Clear cache** wipes all
+captured system prompts and greetings (`./cards/.captures/`).
+Finished PNGs in
+`./cards/` are not affected.

+### Reading the result

-The button's text reports the result: `✅ saved` on a clean export, or
+The Export button's text reports the outcome: `✅ saved`, or
-`⚠️ saved — N warnings: ...` if something was degraded (e.g. an unresolved
+`⚠️ saved — N warnings: ...` if something was degraded (e.g. an unresolved macro
-macro or a missing field) — hover the button for the full warning list.
+or a missing field — hover the button for the full list), or `⚠️ <message>` if
-`⚠️ failed` means the build request itself errored; check the server logs.
+the build request itself failed (the hidden-card gate reports its reason here;
+otherwise check the server logs).

 ## Tests